chandrasekarnarayana/foodspec/README.md

 Docs URL:
 https://chandrasekarnarayana.github.io/foodspec/

+### Documentation as a book

+The site is organized like a book (Foundations → Preprocessing → ML → Workflows → Protocols → API).
+Use the sidebar to navigate parts/chapters, or jump via the keyword index.
+Quickstarts and appendices are available if you prefer a task-first approach.

 Key pages:
 - Getting started – installation, basic examples, data loading.
 - Libraries – building and loading spectral libraries (HDF5, CSV, public datasets).